 M-x eglot connects to an LSP server for the current project

-M-. or M-x xref-find-definitions finds the definition and opens it in the current window
+M-. or M-x xref-find-definitions finds the definition of the symbol at point and opens it in the current window

 Occasionally, we may need: